-On the next page, you can choose the interpreter to associate with this project and the file to run when you press F5.
+On the next page, you can choose the environment to associate with this project and the file to run when you press F5.
 (Only files in the root of the folder tree are shown, so if the one you want is not there, don't choose anything for now and set it later.)

 Click Finish and your project will be created.
 If you want to move the .pyproj file somewhere else at this point, select it in Solution Explorer and choose 'File->Save As'.
-Moving the .pyproj this way will update the file references, so we don't have
+Moving the .pyproj this way will update the file references, so we don't have to

-Linked files appear in solution explorer as normal files with a shortcut icon overlayed on top of them.
+Linked files appear in Solution Explorer as normal files with a shortcut icon overlayed on top of them.
 Linked files can exist either at the top-level of the project or embedded within an arbitrary folder structure.

 <Compile Include="..."> tag.
 They can be implicit linked files if they use a relative path outside of the directory structure or they can be explicit link files by specifying

 Linked files specified in a project file will be ignored under the following conditions:

 - The linked file contains Link metadata and the path specified in the Include attribute lives within the project directory, or

 - The linked file duplicates a file which exists within the project hierarchy, or

 - The linked file contains Link metadata and the Link path is a relative path outside of the project hierarchy, or